Sarah269/glowing-dollop/Airline/README.md

 - Visualized satisfaction survey results for the core customer group
 - Identified areas for improvement based on the survey results

-## Findings
+## Passenger Categorization
+- 66% of passengers flew < 2500kms, travelled in business or economy class, and are enrolled in the loyalty program
-- 90.5% of passengers travelled in Business or Economy class
+- 93% of passengers travelled in Business or Economy class
-- 91% of passengers travelling for personal reasons flew less than 2500kms
-- 81% of passengers travelling for business reasons flew less than 2500kms
+- 87% of passengers flew less than 2500kms (98% of personal travel, 81% of business travel)
-- 66% of passengers travelled for business reasons
 - 82% of passengers are enrolled in the loyalty program
+- Average passenger age is 39 years old
+- Average distance travelled by passengers is 94kms
-- 51% of passengers are above 39 years
+- 51% of passengers were female, 49% were male

+## Areas for Improvements
+- Personal Travelers
+    - Online booking
+- Business Travelers
+    - Departure & arrival time
+- Economy Class
+    - Food & Beverage
+    - In-flight entertainment
+    - Cleanliness
+-  Business Travelers traveling Economy Class
+    - Checkin Services
+    - OnBoard Services
+    - Inflight services
+    - Baggage Handling